-I wanted to travel as lightly as possible, so I only stashed only my iPad, my digital camera, my phone, my full 48 oz. water bottle, a few granola bars, a ham and cheese sandwich, a wind shell, a guidebook and a map in my day pack.
-I didn’t even look at the guidebook or map.
-They were more than 20 years old.
+I wanted to travel as lightly as possible, so I only stashed only my iPad, my digital camera, my phone, my full 48 oz. water bottle, a few granola bars, ham and cheese sandwich, and a wind shell in my day pack.
+I didn’t even look at my guidebook or map — they were more than 20 years old.
 Instead, I stopped for a quick overview from the kiosk map before I dashed up the trail.

 “Surely I’ll remember landmarks along the way from when we hiked across the range many years before”, I thought as I climbed the side trail up toward its junction with the AT.
 One thing I clearly remembered was how the trail came down off the ridge to arrive in the town of Port Clinton.
 The trail passed a defunct fish hatchery just before it arrived at a busy highway in the center of town.